Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 Once they see the light, they (mostly) take up his cause to preach to the others.
 And it’s a potent message.
 The film would have us believe that discussion, democracy and fair-mindedness is enough to dismantle hate and discrimination.

 In reality, it’s rarely that easy (compare Detective Somerset in Seven, too).
-However, keep in mind that, for all the film’s preaching about discrimination, there are no women or non-white jurors.
+However, keep in mind that, for all the film’s preaching about discrimination, there are no women and no Black jurors.

 Henry Fonda may represent the ultimate noble-minded human, yet the film is limited by the flaws of its era.